GoogleCloudPlatform/community/tutorials/ssh-port-forwarding-set-up-load-testing-on-compute-engine/index.md

 #### Configure the Client

-In the JMeter client configuration, bin/jmeter.properties, change the following items:
+To configure the JMeter client, change the following items in bin/jmeter.properties:

     remote_hosts=127.0.0.1:24000
     client.rmi.localport=25000